PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 graph mutation, pass order, nested result schema, topology/layout refresh, store entry, API, artifact, dependency, or TensorFlow boundary.
 No real-model conversion was repeated.

+## Absolute-final cleanup composite implementation

+`passes/absolute_final_cleanup_orchestration.py` now composes the three characterized absolute-final owners through one shared `ModelIRPassContext`.
+It runs boundary-signature cleanup with `context.model_ir`, then passes the same context object to affine/InstanceNorm cleanup and normalization/attention/ rank-one cleanup.
+Their nested return values are neither flattened nor copied;
+the owner returns the three original objects as an ordered outer tuple.

+The lowerer now retains one `_absolute_final_cleanup_results` target instead of the three former results.
+It no longer imports the three sub-owners solely for this site.
+The guarded no-layout predecessor, every sub-owner and raw compatibility wrapper, the absolute-final topology/layout refresh, and all later repair boundaries remain unchanged.
+The composite stays outside the full phase-result store, which remains exactly 128 IDs and 128 owners.

+Runtime callback injection proves shared context identity, exact three-stage order, nested tuple shape, and object identity for each result.
+Owner-aware structural tests continue to validate every sub-owner's internal order and schema while accounting for the new top-level caller.

+Final sequential validation under core-only `uv`:

+- focused top-level owner runtime and structure contracts:
+  `3 passed in 0.55s`;
+- affected boundary-signature, affine/InstanceNorm,
+  normalization/attention/rank-one, terminal-layout, shared-context,
+  phase-store, and architecture contracts: `389 passed in 18.97s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.75s`;
+- synthetic core runtime contracts: `55 passed in 0.92s`;
+- result contracts: `196 passed in 9.21s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.57s`.

+No real-model conversion was repeated because the production change only moves a straight-line sequence behind a context owner, and runtime injection proves the complete order, argument identity, and nested results.